JoeyStanley/real/_posts/2016-10-31-the-importance-of-twitter.md

 Basically, Daniel Johnson talked about another way to measure vowel overlap—something I do a lot in my research.
 In the Shiny App linked above, Johnson compares Pillai scores and something called Bhattacharyya affinity.
 I ended up using this in a poster I did with [Peggy Renwick](http://faculty.franklin.uga.edu/mrenwick/) at LabPhon (<a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
 <a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
-<a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>), and will continue to use this new measure of overlap, not exclusively, but in additon to the other measures out there.
+<a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>), and will continue to use this new measure of overlap, not exclusively, but in addition to the other measures out there.

 ## Live Tweeting Conferences